Pink Bourbon Coffee

 - Firstly, the ripest cherries are selected, hand-picked, and sorted for quality.

-- Secondly, the whole cherry goes through a brief fermentation for 36 hours in grain-pro bags
+- Secondly, the whole cherry goes through an anaerobic maceration in large tanks.

-- Fourthly, drying is carried out using a mechanical drying method.
+- Fourthly, drying is carried out using a mechanical drying method the same way a traditional honey process would be performed.
 This precise and consistent approach ensures the beans achieve the optimal moisture level.

 About this Terroir

-In addition, check out our Colombia Ombligon Coffee by Nestor Lasso.
+In addition, check out our Colombia Geisha coffee from Edwin Noreña.
 More exciting coffees from Colombia!